-Operational Portfolio
+Operational portfolio

-- 2.2 Liquidity and security is the primary concern for the operational portfolio, monies which are expected to be called upon in the immediate future to fund day-to-day expenditure will be maintained in accounts outside the CIF which can deal daily.
-Assets expected to be called upon in the short term, but are unlikely to be required to fund monthly expenditure, may be invested in the Long-Term Cash Pool of the CIF in order to earn a superior return. - 2.3 The Fund's holdings which are expected to be required for daily cash-flow transactions will be held outside the CIF with an investment manager who specialises in investing in cash and near-cash equivalent investments.
-The investment manager should operate within the following allocation limits -
+2.1 Liquidity and security is the primary concern for the operational portfolio, monies which are expected to be called upon in the immediate future to fund day-to-day expenditure will be maintained in accounts outside the CIF which can deal daily.
+Assets expected to be called upon in the short term, but are unlikely to be required to fund monthly expenditure, may be invested in the Long-Term Cash Pool of the CIF in order to earn a superior return.

+- 2.2 The Fund's holdings which are expected to be required for daily cash-flow transactions will be held outside the CIF with an investment manager who specialises in investing in cash and near-cash equivalent investments. - 2.3 Investment limits are dealt with primarily at the pool level of the CIF.
+Mandates' conditions outside the CIF may allow for greater liquidity, reflecting the operational nature of external holdings, but should not be less stringent, in relation to concentration or credit-rating limits, relative to the CIF Long-Term Cash Pool.